HawkA1/Kubeflow/Readme.md

 - Authority as a cluster administrator
 - Access to a public Docker repository or your cluster configured so that it is able to pull images from a private repository
-- Basic understanding of Apache Spark and its architecture
+- Basic understanding of Apache Spark and its architecture We first need a service account for us to submit spark jobs.
+The driver needs to authenticate to the Kubernetes API with a service account that has permission to create pods.
+Kubeflow sets up a Kubernetes service account called default-editor.
+The namespace (created via Kubeflow) for my Notebook pods is called kubeflow-user-example-com.
 ### Spark local setup
 Update all system packages:
 ```sh